CompClimate/ccog.github.io/_projects/fisheries.md

     teaser: /assets/images/GRU_AbRec.png
 featured_figure:
     image: /assets/images/GRU_AbRec.png
     caption: "Correlation maps of SST anomalies on the first Kernel Principal Component (PC) of Abundance (a) and on the second PC of Abundance (b).
-The same has been done for the Recruitment (c), (d).."
+The same has been done for the Recruitment (c), (d)."

 code: "https://github.com/maikejulie/DNN4Cli/tree/main/THOR/Step1"
 people: